OUR RECOMMENDED PARROT DIET

 Fresh veggies consist of well scrubbed or rinsed produce such as: carrots, chicory (sometimes called curly endive - real curly dark greens, slightly bitter, birds love it), swiss chard, dandelion, sprouts, green beans, pod peas, snap peas, cooked sweet potatoes, raw or cooked pumpkin, all varieties of cooked squash, corn on the cob, frozen corn, warmed frozen mixed veggies, peppers, broccoli, kale, spinach, cucumbers, celery, and other unlisted produce.

 For a large flock of birds, a nice recipe for a medley of ingredients is to mix brown rice, a small amount of shredded cheese, heated frozen mixed veggies, a seasonal fruit, and another seasonal veggie or leafy greens.
 This is a good way to introduce birds to new produce.
 In moderation, you can give them cooked eggs and even include the shells for the calcium, oatmeal, veggie pancakes (add frozen mixed veggies to them), bits of fish or chicken, spaghetti, plain cooked pasta, toast, pizza, and tastes of your cooked veggies.
 Just remember that they can't exist primarily on table food.
 Cheese, and other dairy products should be kept to a minimum because the cassein in them can obstruct the digestive system.
+Many parrot owners give their birds chicken bones, but this should be done rarely if at all since the marrow is loaded with cholesterol.
+The frequency of vascular and liver disease in young birds is frightening!

 Avoid any kind of alcoholic or caffeinated beverages, chocolate, cocoa, dill, apple seeds, rhubarb leaves, raw beans, cabbage, eggplant, asparagus, honey, avocados.
 If you must feed raisins, use only organic unsulphured raisins.
 See the explanation of avocado toxicity